-Setups HP BASIC to recognize the SRQ and branches to "Service Routine" when the SRQ is received.
-Program border Sets up the signal generator for a 40 MHz to 900 MHz stepped single sweep.
-Triggers the sweep.
-An endless loop developed for the sake of this example.
+190 to 200: Setups HP BASIC to recognize the SRQ and branches to "Service Routine" when the SRQ is received.
+210: Program border 220 to 320: Sets up the signal generator for a 40 MHz to 900 MHz stepped single sweep.
+330 to 350: Triggers the sweep.
+370 to 420: An endless loop developed for the sake of this example.
 The program is stuck here forever or until the signal generator generates an SRQ at the end of sweep.
 Then an Interrupt is initiated and the program branches to Service_routine (Line 460).
-A serial poll is used to read the signal generator Status Byte.
+470: A serial poll is used to read the signal generator Status Byte.
+470: 480 to 490: A serial poll is used to read the signal generator Status Byte.
 If Status Byte Bit 7 is true then the sweep is complete.
 Sets the value of the variable sweep to 0 so the program can exit the endless loop after it returns.
-Indicates that the SRQ cause is unknown.
-Re-enables the Interrupt in HP BASIC then returns to the endless loop.
-If sweep is still set to 1 the program is again stuck in the endless loop waiting for end-of-sweep.
-If an end-of-sweep was detected, the program ends.
-Ends the program.
+If Status Byte Bit 7 is true then the sweep is complete.
+Sets the value of the variable sweep 480 to 490: If Status Byte Bit 7 is true then the sweep is complete.
+Sets the value of the variable sweep to 0 so the program can exit the endless loop after it returns.